Skip to main content

 Pre-requisites

-If you completed the environment cleanup steps at the end of the previous workshop chapter you're good to go!
-If you did not cleanup or ran into issues you can run the following from inside the Kratix repo to get a fresh environment:
+If you did not clean up or ran into issues you can run the following from inside the Kratix repo to get a fresh environment:

 ./scripts/quick-start.sh --recreate